joyjoanne/GetCleanDataCourseProject/CodeBook.md

 - Extracts only the measurements on the mean and standard deviation for each measurement.
 - Uses descriptive activity names to name the activities in the data set
 - Appropriately labels the data set with descriptive variable names.
-- From the data set in previous stel, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- From the data set in previous step, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-###Cleaning of the data
-Short, high-level description of what the cleaning script does.

 ##Description of the variables in the tiny_data.txt file
 General description of the file including: